nate1608/AN-Transistor_level_D_flipflop_plus_clock/README.md

 ### 📁 Files Included

--   `Design a D-flip flop using transistors.pptx` – The complete project presentation with schematics, methodology, and results.
+-   `Design a D-flip flop using transistors.pdf` – The complete project presentation with schematics, methodology, and results.
--   `/simulation_files` – (Optional) Folder containing the LTspice (`.asc`) simulation files.
+-   `Schematics` - Folder Containing the Circuit schematics of D-flipflop and Astable multivibrator clock.

 ---

 ### 🧠 Key Learnings